atr1z/test-back/.changeset/README.md

 # Changesets

 This directory contains changesets for the Atriz monorepo.
-Changesets are used to manage versioning and changelogs.
+Changesets are used to **automatically manage version numbers and changelogs** for your internal packages.

+**Note**: This setup is for **internal version tracking only** - packages are NOT published to npm.
+Versions are tracked in `package.json` and `CHANGELOG.md` files.

 ## Creating a Changeset

-When you make changes that should trigger a version bump, run:
+When you make changes to framework packages that should trigger a version bump, run:

 ```bash
 pnpm changeset